google/WebFundamentals/src/content/en/updates/2018/07/reportingobserver.md

 observer.observe();
 ```

-Use the callback to send reports to a backend or analytics provider
+The callback can be used to send reports to a backend or analytics provider
 for further analysis.

+Why is that useful?
+Until now, deprecation and
+intervention warnings were only available in the DevTools as console messages.
+Interventions in particular are only triggered by various real-world constraints
+like device and network conditions.
+Thus, you may never even see these messages
+when developing/testing a site locally. `ReportingObserver` provides
+the solution to this problem.
+When users experience potential issues in the wild,
+we can be notified about them.

 `ReportingObserver` has only shipped in Chrome 69.
-It is being considered by other browsers.
+It is being considered by
+other browsers.
 {: .dogfood }

 ## Introduction {: #intro }

 A while back, I wrote a blog post ("[Observing your web app](https://ericbidelman.tumblr.com/post/149032341876/observing-your-web-app)")
 because I found it fascinating how many APIs there are for monitoring the
 "stuff" that happens in a web app.
-For example, there APIs that can observe
+For example, there are APIs that can observe
 information about the DOM: `ResizeObserver`,
 `IntersectionObserver`, `MutationObserver`.
 There are APIs for capturing
 performance measurements: `PerformanceObserver`.
 Other